Painting for Property Managers: Spiffing Up Your Investment

 Introduction to Painting for Property Managers

-When choosing paint for a property, opt for high-quality, durable options in neutral, versatile shades.
-Beige, gray and white appeal to the widest range of people.
-Use a mix of sheens - eggshell or satin for walls and semi-gloss for trim and doors.
+When choosing paint, opt for high-quality, durable products in neutral shades such as beige, gray, or white.
+These timeless hues appeal to the widest range of people.
+Pair eggshell or satin finishes for walls with semi-gloss for trim and doors for a balanced, polished result.

 Regular Maintenance Painting for Wear and Tear

-- Tenant preferences.
-If multiple units need repainting, survey tenants on color choices.
-Keeping tenants happy improves retention.
+- Tenant input: If multiple units need repainting, surveying tenants on preferred colors can improve satisfaction and retention.

 Painting to Update and Improve Esthetics